schorsch1976/blogcxx/README.md

 - comments (create an own template that gets loaded and parsed instead of poluting the source code with html.
 The job ob the template engine is separation of html and control.)
+- colorize output for warn/error/fatal messages.

 ---

 ### What is not yet working
 - metadata in the HTML (opengraphimg, feedmeta)
 - OEmbed
+- spawn $EDITOR on UNIX
+- blog page is not active on index page.

 ### TODO list
 - RSS (replace tinyxml2 with inja. we already have a templating engine)